aleshaleksey/libazdice/README.md

 __Features:__

--Parser for dice strings eg. "1d100+5d20dl3-4" (Done).
+- Parser for dice strings eg. "1d100+5d20dl3-4" (Done).

--API for creating "DiceBag"s via functions.
+- API for creating "DiceBag"s via functions.

--API for rolling a "DiceBag" once or more, or creating a probability distribution.
+- API for rolling a "DiceBag" once or more, or creating a probability distribution.

--Simple C/C++ API for parsing, creating and rolling a "DiceBag".
+- Simple C/C++ API for parsing, creating and rolling a "DiceBag".

 __Current Parsing Features:__

 Ability to parse and roll:

--Accommodate for any virtual dice size with a whole number of size.
+- Accommodate for any virtual dice size with a whole number of size.

--Basic rolls such as "3d20+5" with and without white-spaces.
+- Basic rolls such as "3d20+5" with and without white-spaces.
 (Roll 3 twenty-sided dice and get the total)

--Compound rolls such as "3d20-20d4".
+- Compound rolls such as "3d20-20d4".
 (Roll three twenty-sided dice and then subtract the total of the roll of twenty four-sided dice.)

--Drop rolls such as "5d6dl2" or "2d20dh1".
+- Drop rolls such as "5d6dl2" or "2d20dh1".
 (Roll five six-sided dice and drop the two lowest, or roll two twenty-sided dice and drop the highest.)

--Re-roll rolls which fall above or below a certain value such as "5d6r2b3".
+- Re-roll rolls which fall above or below a certain value such as "5d6r2b3".
 (Roll five six-sided dice re-roll up to two dice which roll below three).

--Ability to re-roll above or below a given value.
+- Ability to re-roll above or below a given value.
 (Once per dice for up to N dice, where N < number of dice.)

--"Explosive" dice.
+- "Explosive" dice.
 (Roll an extra dice on a max. so if 1d20 -> 20, a second d20 is rolled, recursively).

 __Currently Supported Parsing and Functions__